Second fall guide for families

 Increase Supervision

 Do not leave them alone if safety is a concern.
-Arrange temporary help immediately while you explore longer-term options.
+In most cases, increased supervision is immediately necessary.
+Arrange temporary help immediately while you explore longer-term options, such as understanding how long it takes to get into assisted living.

 When It's No Longer Safe to Live Alone